 What To Do After A Truck Accident Outside Of Your Home State

 If you are hurt in a truck accident, your first reaction should be the same, no matter where the accident occurs.
 You should immediately seek medical treatment, since many injuries that appear after auto accidents may not be immediately apparent.
 If possible, try to take photographs of the scene and gather witness contact information.
 Do not speak to the driver or anyone associated with the truck company any more than necessary.
 Never apologize or claim that the accident was your fault.

-You should always contact an attorney immediately after a collision with a commercial truck.
+You should always contact a truck accident attorney immediately after a collision with a commercial truck.
 Truck companies will attempt to minimize their liability and evidence may be destroyed or lost, but an attorney knows what to do in order to allow you to find out who is responsible and seek compensation.

 Specifically, you should talk to a lawyer in the state in which the accident occurred.
 You should also look for law firms that have attorneys licensed in federal court, as this is where some truck accident cases may be litigated.
 In most situations, the laws of the state where the accident took place dictate the process for civil litigation.
 There is a statute of limitations on cases like these, and if you do not take the proper steps right away, you could miss the window of opportunity for seeking justice.